BGD-1DAY00/BGD-1DAY00/README.md

 - 👋 Hi, I’m @BGD-1DAY00

-- 👀 I’m interested in Software Development, Full Stack Development
+- 👀 I’m interested in Software Development, Web & Mobile
-- 🌱 I’m currently learning React(do you ever stop!), Nodejs, express, Mongodb, Firebase, Graphql
 - 💞️ I’m looking to collaborate on any and all projects that cater to this tech stack.... or not
 - 📫 How to reach me: my email is saadosman450@gmail.com; My website is currently down, making neccessary changes!